explainers-by-googlers/partitioned-popins/README.md

 #### Permissions Policy

-A new policy directive, `popin`, will be added to control which frames can open partitioned popins.
+A new policy directive, `popins`, will be added to control which frames can open partitioned popins.
 This directive will have a default value of `self` (not `*` as many directives do) to ensure that without affirmative action, cross-site iframes will not be able to open popins.

 ### UX